 Spring Cleaning Your Ride

 As the first sunny days of spring weather arrive, for many drivers a shiny, clean car becomes a priority.
-But this year things are different—car washes and detail shops are closed, and you may have some extra time on your hands.
-You can get the same professional results, restoring your car to its pre-winter luster with a few hours of your time and a little motivation.
-By employing some common sense and expert advice, you’ll end up with a great looking ride, you’ll have the satisfaction of doing the work yourself and — who knows — you might even have a little good, clean fun.
+With a few hours of time, some cleaning products and a little motivation, you can wash your car at home and get professional results, restoring that ride to its pre-winter luster.
+By employing common sense and expert advice, you’ll end up with a great looking vehicle, you’ll have the satisfaction of doing the work yourself and — who knows — you might even have a little good, clean fun.

 Regardless of how meticulous you may or may not be about bringing your car back to its former glory, the exterior wash is job one.
 “The most important first step to getting your car back in shape after the winter is a deep cleaning of all the surfaces to remove salt, sand, dirt and grime,” says Mike Deddo, a senior research chemist at Turtle Wax.
 Sure, you might need to go further with paint cleaning clay, maybe even a polish and a fresh coat of wax, but a thorough hand wash is always the first step.

 Even if you don’t have time for additional steps, a thorough wash is a big part of getting your car back into shape, so do it right and be happy with the results.
 One key factor to a great car wash is using product specifically designed for washing cars.
 Don’t use other soaps, detergents or cleansers you have around the house; they are formulated for other jobs and may damage your car’s paint.
 Dishwashing liquid, for example, is intended to remove grease from your dishes and will strip the wax off your car.